 The Success of a Legacy

 Captain John McNabb died in 1802.
 Born to a poor family, he went to sea as a young boy and eventually made his fortune as a ship owner.
-In his will he specified that the interest on half his estate (some £60 000 -worth several millions today) was to provide "a Charity or School for the parish of Dollar and shire of Clackmannan wheir I was born".
+He ran a number of ships over the decades and it is known that four of the voyages transported slaves to the West Indies between 1789-91, forty years before the Abolition Act of 1833.
+In his will he specified that the interest on half his estate (some £60 000) was to provide "a Charity or School for the parish of Dollar and shire of Clackmannan wheir I was born".

 There were disputes and long legal delays until Rev. Andrew Mylne was appointed Minister of the Parish in 1815.
 He had his predecessor’s plan for a hospital school for 40 poor boys and girls overthrown in the Court of Chancery.
 Instead, he and his fellow Trustees conceived of a great academy to educate the boys and girls of Dollar parish, and also pupils from outside Dollar - who would board with teachers.
 Full fees would be charged to ‘non-residenters’, while parish pupils would pay fees on a sliding scale with some receiving free education.
 To attract pupils from outside the parish, excellent teachers would be appointed.